jgauchia/IceNav-v3/README.md

 ## SD A* Route File structure

 A* Route files for IceNav can be generated using the **route_generator** utility, which is available on GitHub at [jgauchia/Tile-Generator](https://github.com/jgauchia/Tile-Generator).
-TThis program allows you to generate the A* route files required for IceNav navigation.
+This program allows you to generate the A* route files required for IceNav navigation.
 Please refer to the Tile-Generator repository for detailed instructions and usage examples on generating and preparing your own route files.

 On SD Card route files should be stored, in these folders structure: